hasura/supergraph-top-n-challenge/README.md

 - Winner: $1000
 - Runners-up: $750, $500

+While you're welcome to submit as many entries as you like, please note that each person is eligible for only one prize.

 ## Questions and Support

 For any questions or support, just open a Github Issue on this repo!